tanoManzo/notes/A Unified Approach to Interpreting Model Predictions.md

 **Shapley sampling values** are meant to explain any model by: (1) applying sampling approximations, and (2) approximating the effect of removing a variable from the model by integrating over samples from the training dataset. it is also an additive feature attribution method.

+**Quantitative input influence** is a broader framework that addresses more than feature attributions.

+## Simple Properties Uniquely Determine Additive Feature Attributions